Masterización de Audio con MasteringBOX

 3. What is the size of your mixing room?
 Small rooms do not respond well to powerful monitors unless you have very good room sound treatment.

 We will review 3 studio monitors and list their characteristics, price per pair, and their pros and cons.
-We will only analyze near field active monitors in this article because we think is the best option for mixing purposes in home studios.
-If you are looking for mastering monitors then you should look for midfield monitors.
+We will only analyze nearfield active monitors in this article because we believe they are the best option for mixing purposes in home studios.
+If you are looking for mastering monitors, then you should consider midfield monitors.

 Yamaha HS 8

-The Yamaha HS 8 is an active 2-Way Nearfield Monitor, it has enough power for all music styles and will work best in medium-sized rooms.
-Usually, you won’t need more power and the quality is very good for the price.
-It has an 8″ Woofer which is a good size to achieve good low-frequency response for those working on EDM and it has XLR and TR balanced inputs.
-This is pretty affordable, but it is the most expensive in this list, at 550€ for a pair.
+The Yamaha HS 8 is an active 2-Way Nearfield Monitor.
+It has enough power for all music styles and works best in medium-sized rooms.
+Usually, you won’t need more power, and the quality is very good for the price.
+It features an 8″ Woofer, which is a suitable size for achieving good low-frequency response for those working on EDM.
+Additionally, it has XLR and TR balanced inputs.
+While it is pretty affordable, it is the most expensive option on this list, at 550€ for a pair.

 Its main characteristics are: